Conservation Affairs

 Oregon Conservation & Recreation Fund

 The Oregon Conservation and Recreation Fund (OCRF, aka HB2829) was passed in 2019 and directs State General Funds to ODFW based on criteria designed to address under-supported conservation priorities.
-Specifically, an advisory committee will approve projects and funds that are focused on the goals of the Oregon Conservation Strategy and Nearshore Strategy.
+Specifically, an advisory committee will approve projects and funds that are focused on the goals of the State Wildlife Action Plan.
 In addition, the OCRF 1) prioritizes non-game related programs and monitoring; 2) is intended to focus more resources toward "non-consumptive" recreation programs and constituents, and 3) seeks to engage demographics that may have been under-served by traditional outreach programs.